 Fed up of riding by the seat of your pants, not knowing what’s going to happen from one day to the next?
 I hear ya girl!

-My days have been absolutely insane since the lockdown, the daily tasks that I never used to bat an eyelid at are now somewhat… that much harder to do!
+My days have been absolutely insane since the lockdown.
+The daily tasks that I never used to bat an eyelid at are now so much harder to do!
 My morning coffee has turned into my little slice of me-time and solace from the (sometimes) overwhelming days.
 Many mornings I’ve sat there and wondered how on earth I’m going to juggle the kids, my job, squeeze in a food shop, get my workout done, as well as stay sane.
 But, I have devised a plan and some tips to tackle your lockdown days like a Boss and leave you patting yourself on the back.
 A job well done come the evening!

-So here are my tried and tested top 5 tips for surviving the balancing act of work and motherhood during the lockdown period… and beyond.
-Tried and tested of course!
+Let’s jump right into a working moms busy life and schedule.
+Here are my tried and tested top 5 tips for surviving the balancing act of work and motherhood during the lockdown period… and beyond

-We usually scoff at the idea of schedules and leave them for when we’re only in the office, or the kids are in school… but it’s something that’s often overlooked as a great tool to help us, moms, in our day to day lives.
+We usually scoff at the idea of schedules.
+Then, leave them for when we’re only in the office, or the kids are in school… but it’s something that’s often overlooked as a great tool to help us, moms, in our day to day lives.
 Whether it be a calendar, Trello, Monday, Asana, Office Outlook, or a reminder on your phone.
-A schedule will help you manage your day to day life, leaving you less overwhelmed and less wanting to reach for the bottle of wine at 11 am on a workday.
+A schedule will help you manage your day to day life.
+Leaving you less overwhelmed and less wanting to reach for the bottle of wine at 11 am on a workday.

 It may sound counterintuitive from tip #1, where a schedule usually falls in line perfectly with your day to day business operations.
 When you’re working from home your kids are suddenly involved, running in and out of your office space and arguing loudly in the background… sounds familiar?
 I can honestly say that this has happened all too often in our house.
 I can sympathize, it’s far from the most ideal working conditions.
 (Might have to call HR… Oh, wait!
 I am HR!
 Lol)